tauplatform/rhomobile-docs/docs/en/edge/api/push.md

 extensions: ["fcm-push"]
 fcmSenderID: 'your_fcm_sender_id'
 fcmAppID: 'your_fcm_app_id'

+or put google-services.json file in the root folder of the app.
 </code></pre>

 <p>For GCM ( NB: GCM is deprecated, we recommend using FCM push ):</p>